kliment-olechnovic/voronota/resources/texts/intro.markdown

 The archive contains ready-to-use statically compiled 'voronota' program for 64 bit Linux systems.
-This executable can be rebuilt from the provided source code to work on any modern Linux, Mac OS X or Windows operating systems.
+This executable can be rebuilt from the provided source code to work on any modern Linux, macOS or Windows operating systems.

 On Ubuntu 18.04 and newer it is possible to install Voronota using 'apt' command:

     sudo apt install voronota

+On Windows 10 operating system the easiest way to run Voronota is to use Windows Subsystem for Linux (WSL).

 # Building from source code